With the holiday season swiftly approaching, Amazon is ramping up for yet another massive cyber event.

 The Beauty Products Sector Is Still Booming

-stood resilient in the face of lockdowns, store shutdowns, and profit loss.
+With everything said and done, the beauty industry still stood resilient in the face of lockdowns, store shutdowns, and profit loss.

-As of 2020, the beauty products industry’s worth comes up to a whopping $511 Billion
+As of 2020, the beauty products industry’s worth comes up to a whopping $511 Billion.

 What’s more, even before the pandemic hit, the beauty industry was already expanding into the online landscape.
 The shift in the beauty shopping landscape, however, has kicked this transition into high gear.